For Beginners – All You Want to Know about RAW Format in Photography

 Step 5: View or convert the image files

-If you want to save the files for other devices, such as iPhone or Android phone, you can click the save the camera RAW to JPEG or other formats in batch with the media viewer.
+If you want to save the files for other devices, such as iPhone or Android phones, you can save the camera RAW to JPEG or other formats in batch with the media viewer.

 It is not always good to shoot everything into the RAW format.
-If you don’t apply further editing to your image, shooting in RAW is not a good idea.
-Because a file in RAW format will add time to your workflow.
-Though you can get pictures in extremely high resolution, the camera’s memory card will be filled up quickly.
+If you don’t apply further editing to your image, shooting in RAW is not a good idea as RAW format files will add time to your workflow.
+You can get pictures in extremely high resolution, but you will fill up the camera’s memory card quickly.
 After all, RAW files take much more storage space than JPEG files.
-If there is no computer around you, and you need to take lots of pictures, it is not recommended to take photos in RAW format.
+If there is no computer around you, and you need to take lots of pictures, you had better not take photos in RAW format.

 JPG or JPEG is also a popular image format.
-There is no winner in RAW vs JPG.
-It depends on the occasion you use.
-JPG is a compressed image format that keeps the pretty good quality in small file sizes.
+There is no winner in RAW and JPG.
+It depends on the occasion you use it.
+JPG is a compressed image format that keeps pretty good quality in small file sizes.
 Thus, many people download, share and convert photos to JPG format.
 JPG file extension is compatible with mobile phones and cameras.
-While RAW format is limited with DSLR, mirrorless cameras and some phones.
-Thus, JPG has a better popularity than RAW in common cases.
+The RAW format is limited to DSLR, mirrorless cameras, and phones.
+Thus, JPG has better popularity than RAW in some cases.

-A picture in RAW file extension can be stored between 68 million and 4.3 trillion color shades.
-However, a JPG file can store information up to 16 million shades of color only.
-If you want to keep all details, definitely you should use the RAW format.
-Well, you can regard JPG vs RAW as the comparison of light and ultimate versions.
+The RAW file extension picture can store between 68 million and 4.3 trillion color shades.
+However, a JPG file can contain up to 16 million shades of color.
+If you want to keep all details, you should use the RAW format.
+You can regard JPG v.s.
+RAW as the light and ultimate versions comparison.